CurlyN/AQE_updated-with-noise/README.md

 # AQE_updated-with-noise

-The file contains AQE sketch on arduino with extended function of noise reading and publishing
+Project contains programming of AQE on arduino environment with extended function of noise reading and publishing